David-Duch/Check-Point-home-assignment/README.md

 **Plan: 48 to add, 0 to change, 0 to destroy.
 **
 > [!CAUTION]
-> Occasionally we run into an unresolved error due to applying order, applying twice usually solves it.
+> Occasionally, Terraform may encounter an error due to resource dependency order.
+Running terraform apply a second time usually resolves it.
 ```
 ╷
 │ Error: Invalid count argument